VoiceHubs

 Most roadmap reviews collapse the two phases into one and pay the tax forever.
 Forty-five minutes scheduled, fifteen of them gone before the conversation that justified the meeting can begin.

 A Series-B product team we worked with ran their Q3 roadmap review like this last cycle.
-They framed the open question on Friday afternoon, dropped in the inputs, customer feedback, the competitor signal, the OKR trajectory, and invited four cross-functional voices to weigh in async over the weekend.
+They framed the open question the Friday before, dropped in the inputs, customer feedback, the competitor signal, the OKR trajectory, and invited four cross-functional voices to weigh in async over the weekend.
 Each contributor recorded a voice note or wrote a paragraph, on their own time, in their own context.
 Engineering named platform stability as the deferred cost.
 Design surfaced the onboarding completion rate, then revised her own take when a follow-up question drew out the deeper concern about taxonomy.
 Customer Success brought the eleven enterprise asks and the two at-risk renewals.
 Leadership named the strategic bet, then named the real worry underneath it.

 If your next roadmap review is on the calendar, the test is simple: what would change if every contributor had already weighed in, in writing, before the call?
 If the answer is "we'd open with the real disagreement on the table," that's the meeting you should be running.